NShan9297/School_District_Analysis/README.md

 - As for the budgeting, basing it off of school size alone, it doesn't make ***much*** difference if the data is removed or if it had stayed had there been no academic   dishonesty

-- The district saw some changes but were also less than 1%
+- The district saw some changes but were also less than 1%-any decrease in percentages is likely a direct result in the decrease in the number of scores so this seems negligible

+Ultimately, I would advise the School Board of this and let them know that more funds need to be given to charter schools.
+All charter schools performed better in all areas compared to District schools.
+The per student amount is lower while the student counts seem to be similar in size.